-It’s likely that the first time you learned of E*TRADE, it was from one of their adorable baby commercials like this one, a campaign that ran from 2008 to 2014 and quite winningly declared that their stock trading platform was so intuitive and simple that a (talking) baby could easily master it.
+It’s likely that the first time you learned of E*TRADE was from one of its adorable baby commercials like this one, a campaign that ran from 2008 to 2014 and quite winningly declared that its stock trading platform was so intuitive and simple that a (talking) baby could easily master it.

-But ETRADE dates back almost as long as Apple.
-In 1982, two guys living in Palo Alto, William A. Porter and Bernard A. Newcomb started the precursor to ETRADE, TradePlus, with $15,000 they scraped together, and it became pretty much the only game in town to trade stocks on internet dinosaurs Compuserve and America Online.
-As of a few years ago, ETRADE boasted of hosting 3.6 million brokerage accounts.More recently, ETRADE has expanded beyond stock trading into other financial services like advisor services and online banking.
+But E*TRADE dates back almost as long as Apple.
+In 1982, two entrepreneurs in Palo Alto, William A. Porter and Bernard A. Newcomb started the precursor to E*TRADE, TradePlus, with $15,000 they scraped together.
+It was pretty much the only place where retail investors could trade stocks on internet dinosaurs Compuserve and America Online.
+We can credit E*TRADE with pioneering the way for regular investors like you to control their investments without the need for a human broker.

 Toronto-based Wealthsimple is best known as a “robo-advisor,” meaning that when people invest with the company, their money isn’t actively managed by humans but rather by a computer algorithm.
 You may want to read more about robo-advisors.

-Those who are seeking a brokerage account to trade stocks and ETFs should try Wealthsimple Trade, which, unlike many other discount brokerage, offers commission-free trading, meaning you pay absolutely no fees to trade stocks or ETFs.
+Those who are seeking a brokerage account to trade stocks and ETFs could try Wealthsimple Trade, which, unlike many other discount brokerages, offers commission-free trading, meaning you pay absolutely no fees to trade stocks or ETFs.
 Here are some of the app’s highlights taken from Wealthsimple’s big unveiling: